-I like to review it since I've just attended a Professional Development Activity session held by Australia Awards Indonesia in Jakarta recently.
+I'd like to review it since I recently attended a Professional Development Activity session held by Australia Awards Indonesia in Jakarta.

-My first encounter with the Australia Development Scholarship (ADS) recipients was in Denpasar, Bali, 1999.
-As a recipient of other scholarship, I was mesmerized with the colleagues from ADS.
-They were smart, articulate, thoughtful and confident.
-I was determined to be one of them.
+My first encounter with the Australia Development Scholarship (ADS) recipients was in Denpasar, Bali, in 1999.
+As a recipient of other scholarships, I was mesmerized by the colleagues from ADS.
+They were smart, articulate, thoughtful, and confident, and I was determined to be one of them.

-Alhamdulillah, I've been granted the ADS in 2007.
+Alhamdulillah, I was granted the ADS in 2007.

-There was also a strong reason to study in Australia, because of rapid development in geopolymer research in some major Australia universities and industries.
-The geopolymer was in a stage of being developed as a viable construction material.
-There were more gaps to be fulfilled, and more cases for specific environments implementation need to be studied.
+There was also a strong reason to study in Australia: the rapid development of geopolymer research in some significant Australian universities and industries.
+Geopolymer was in the stage of being developed as a viable construction material.
+More gaps needed to be filled, and more cases for specific environmental implementation needed to be studied.
 I would like to be a part of the development and contribute to concrete knowledge.

-Again, as I mentioned before, it needs a huge determination to do a PhD.
+Again, as I mentioned before, it requires a tremendous amount of determination to do a PhD.

-After some minor and major, even very huge roadblocks during the process, I was able to finish it.
+After some minor and significant, even very huge, roadblocks during the process, I could finish it.

 However, there are things that I like to share with everyone.

-I just want to say that "Make the most of the process".
+I just want to say, "Make the most of the process".

-It means, takes all the opportunities to make this journey very meaningful...
+It means taking all the opportunities to make this journey very meaningful...

-Work on it, don't really think so much about the roadblocks... try to make the most of this journey.
+Work on it, don't think too much about the roadblocks, and try to make the most of this journey.

 I've learned from many things and people around me,